arm/mlia/README.md

     candidates from the rewrite library, with or without training using a small portion of the training data, to achieve local performance gains.

+The following rewrites are supported:

+* fully-connected - replaces a subgraph with a fully connected layer
+* fully-connected-sparsity24 - replaces a subgraph with a pruned 2:4 sparse fully connected layer
+* fully-connected-clustering - replaces a subgraph with a clustered fully connected layer
+* conv2d-sparsity24 - replaces a subgraph with a pruned 2:4 sparse conv2d layer
+* conv2d-clustering  - replaces a subgraph with a clustered conv2d layer

 **Note:** A ***Keras model*** (.h5 or SavedModel) is required as input to perform pruning and clustering.
 A ***TensorFlow Lite model*** is required as input to perform a rewrite.